tezos/tezos-mirror/docs/introduction/howtouse.rst

 Throughout the documentation, `Alpha` refers to the protocol in the ``src/proto_alpha`` directory of the ``master`` branch, that is, a protocol under development, which serves as a basis to propose replacements for the currently active protocol.
-The Alpha protocol is used by default in :ref:`sandbox mode<sandboxed-mode>` and in the various test suites.
+The Alpha protocol is used by default in :doc:`sandbox mode <../user/sandbox>` and in the various test suites.